It’s a question I get asked all the time at the nursery: Do you need to water your garden in winter?

 While your garden has gone dormant, your plants still need water to fuel basic metabolic functions.

-And while it might seem silly to mention this after the massive snowfall we’ve seen recently in Flagstaff, it’s meant to be a reminder to keep caring for your trees and plants this winter after the snow melts.
-As a rule of thumb, about 10 inches of snow equals about 1 inch of water, so even this historic snowfall won’t provide all the water your trees and perennials need for the season.
+And while it might seem silly to mention this during the week when Flagstaff finally got some snow, it’s meant to be a reminder to keep caring for your trees and plants this winter after a snowstorm.
+As a rule of thumb, about 10 inches of snow equals about 1 inch of water.
+In a dry winter like we’ve been having, winter watering is even more crucial for your garden.

 HOW OFTEN (AND HOW MUCH) DO I NEED TO WATER?